Last Stand of Chinese Troops at Nanjing 1937

 Imperial Japanese Army troops storm the city walls of Nanjing

 In August 1937, full scale war broke out between China and Japan.
-During first three months of the war, a major battle was fought in Shanghai and the city fell after very heavy fighting.
+During first three months of the war, a major battle was fought in Shanghai and the city fell after intense fighting.

-Following the fall of Shanghai in November, the Japanese army took advantage of their momentum and advanced towards Nanjing — the capital of China at the time.
-The Japanese advance came from east to west, along the line, from the south bank of the Yangtze River to Taihu Lake, threatening the encirclement of the entire walled city.
+Following the fall of Shanghai, the Japanese took advantage of their momentum and advanced towards Nanjing — the capital of China at the time.
+The Japanese advance came from east to west, along the line, from the south bank of the Yangtze River to Taihu Lake, threatening the encirclement of the walled city.

 Nanjing was a walled city surrounded by rivers and mountains on all sides, making this city a natural fortress but also a death trap with no escape for the defenders.